fpmsecom/WooCommerce/README.md

 Setting up the module requires at a minimum a merchantID, a signature/secret key and a gateway URL i.e. https://gateway.firstpayments.co.uk to be entered in the plugin's settings.

 You will then need to select an integration type to use.
+We advise the Hosted Embedded option.

 The module will also need to be enabled so it appears as a payment option on the checkout.